herrhodel/modul-324-muster/README.md

 - [x] Connect to AWS with aws-cli from github actions
 - [x] Configure terraform to work on AWS / Basic EC2
 - [x] Add devcontainer
-- [ ] Build nginx and push it to registry
+- [x] Configure aws registry via terraform
-- [ ] Configure aws registry via terraform
+- [x] Build nginx and push it to registry
 - [ ] Deploy nginx container to aws fargate